Ames-hub/Ames-hub/README.md

 ##
 👩‍💻 My favourite projects are [PyHoster](https://github.com/Ames-hub/pyhoster), [AliceAM](https://github.com/Ames-hub/AliceAM) and [Rose Panel](https://github.com/Ames-hub/Rose-panel)!

-👯‍♀️ Eager to collaborate on the backend code – it's where the magic happens! ✨

-🤔 Seeking guidance on the difficult art of creating a Neural Network – any wizards out there? 😄

-💬 Ask me anything excluding childhood; I'm an open book! ^^

 📫 You can reach me on discord! friendlyfox.exe

 😄 I go by She/Her :D but I don't mind They/Them